rollkit/docs/docs/tutorials/ethermint.md

 The script for this tutorial is built for Celestia's [Blockspacerace testnet](https://docs.celestia.org/nodes/blockspace-race).
-If you choose to use Mocha testnet, you will need to modify the script manually.
+If you choose to use Mocha testnet or Arabica devnet, you will need to modify the script manually.
-Rollkit is not currently compatible with Arabica devnet.

 :::